zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 Python version
 ~~~~~~~~~~~~~~

-Odoo version from 6.1 to 10.0 are teste with python 2.7
+Odoo version from 6.1 to 10.0 are tested with python 2.7
 From Odoo 11.0, python3 is used.
 You can test against 3.5, 3.6 and 3.7 python versions.
 Currently, python 3.8 is not yet supported.
 This is the declaration: